shashwatup9k/bho-resources/README.md

 # Acknowledgments

-I would like to thanks my Doctoral supervisor Prof. Girish Nath Jha and Sanskrit Computational Lab, JNU, New Delhi
+I would like to thanks my Doctoral supervisor [Prof. Girish Nath Jha](https://jnu.ac.in/Faculty/gnjha/) and [Sanskrit Computational Lab, JNU, New Delhi](http://sanskrit.jnu.ac.in/index.jsp).

 ## References